-Widgie 3 is located on the northeast flank of the Widgiemooltha Dome, within a sequence of intercalated mafic and ultramafic rocks.
+WTS is located on the northeast flank of the Widgiemooltha Dome within a sequence of intercalated mafic and ultramafic rocks.
 At the deposit scale the main ultramafic formation (Widgiemooltha Komatiite) consists of numerous flows of picritic to peridotitic composition with minor interflow cherty sediments.
-The sequence generally strikes north-south, faces east and dips vertical.
-Rhyolitic porphyry dykes with a general north-northwest strike intrude the sequence and in places stopes out mineralisation.
-The footwall rocks, west of the ultramafic sequence consist of relatively undeformed Mt Edwards Basalt.
+The sequence generally strikes northwest southeast, faces east and dips at 70° to 80° to the east.
+The footwall rocks underlying the ultramafic sequence consist of relatively undeformed Mt Edwards Basalt.
+The sequence is folded with a syncline of Widgie South Fold Complex with mineralisation found on the Western and Eastern Limbs and fold closure of the southerly plunging fold nose as schematically illustrated in Figure 4 below.